Andrew-Hinson/Restaurant-Project/README.md

 I learned a lot about importing and exporting and separating my code.
 I started learning webpack and modifying the config file and the package.json file.
-Keeping my code seperated into different modules made this process a lot quicker and easier to navigate.
+Keeping my code separated into different modules made this process a lot quicker and easier to navigate.